-7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
+Criteria Indicator ToC Outcomes 7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
 7.9.1 A plan for improving efficiency of the use of fossil fuels and to optimise renewable energy is in place, monitored and reported.
 Ecosystems protected; Reduced pollution; Resource use minimised 7.10 Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new developments are designed to minimise GHG emissions.
-7.10.1 (C) GHG emissions are identified and assessed for the unit of certification.
+7.10.2 (C) GHG emissions are identified and assessed for the unit of certification.
 Plans to reduce or minimise them are implemented, monitored through the Palm GHG calculator and publicly reported.
-7.10.2 (C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
-7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them implemented and monitored.
-Reduced Pollution 7.11 Fire is not used for preparing land and is prevented in the managed area.
-7.11.1 (C) Landfor new planting or replanting is not prepared by burning.
-7.11.2 The unit of certification establishes fire prevention and control measures for the areas directly managed by the unit of certification.
+(C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
+(C) Other significant pollutants are identified and plans to reduce or minimise them are implemented and monitored.
+Reduced pollution 7.11 Fire is not used for preparing land and is prevented in the managed (C) Land for new planting or replanting is not prepared by burning.
+The unit of certification establishes fire prevention and control measures Ecosystems protected; Reduced pollution; area. for the areas directly managed by the unit of certification.
 7.11.3 The unit of certification engages with adjacent stakeholders on fire prevention and control measures.
-Ecosystems protected; Reduced pollution